Leave your camera off at stand-ups

 What if some stand-ups include face-to-face discussion?
 Some information (like feedback) is received better when you can see the other person.
 Besides, not everything exists in the digital space — what if you sketched a quick mockup on a piece of paper that you wanna show your team?

-Then you can turn on your camera only for that part of the call.
-It’s a good way to balance the polarizing preferences about the matter.
-Just don’t force either way on anyone.
+Then turn on your camera only for that part of the call.
+It’s a good way to balance the polarizing preferences about the matter without forcing either way on anyone.